El Toro (Six Flags Great Adventure)

-El Toro (Spanish for The Bull) is a wooden roller coaster located at Six Flags Great Adventure in Jackson Township, New Jersey.
+El Toro (Spanish for The Bull) is a wooden roller coaster located at Six Flags Great Adventure in Jackson Township, New Jersey, United States.
 Designed by Werner Stengel and manufactured by Intamin, the ride opened to the public on June 11, 2006.
 Intamin subcontracted Rocky Mountain Construction to build the ride, and the coaster's track was prefabricated, allowing for quicker installation and lower construction costs.
 El Toro is the main attraction of the Mexican-themed section of the park, Plaza Del Carnaval.
 It replaced another roller coaster, Viper, which closed following the 2004 season.

 When it opened, El Toro had the steepest drop of any wooden roller coaster in the world at 76 degrees, a record that was later broken by T Express at Everland in 2008.
-Among wooden coasters, its height of 181 ft ranks fourth, its drop height of 176 ft ranks second, and its maximum speed of 70 mph ranks third.
-The coaster has been well-received, and has consistently ranked in the top three of the annual Golden Ticket Awards publication from Amusement Today.
+Among wooden coasters, its height of 181 ft ranks third, its drop height of 176 ft ranks second, and its maximum speed of 70 mph ranks third.
+The coaster has been well received, and has consistently ranked in the top three of the annual Golden Ticket Awards publication from Amusement Today.